-\Corresponding Author: tey214@nyu.edu
+^{}Corresponding Author: tey214@nyu.edu

-Both of these training objectives are forms of invariance learning: in object classification model outputs become invariant across different objects from the same class, and in self-supervised learning they become invariant to the transformations used to generate different views.
-However biological visual representations are not fully invariant across these sets of inputs [DiCarlo and Cox, 2007, Kuoch et al., 2024].
-Indeed it has been demonstrated that training according to either of these two objectives leads to artificial representation with "excess invariance" relative to human perception [Feather et al., 2023].
+Both of these training objectives are forms of invariance learning: responses of an ideal object classification model should be invariant across different objects from the same class, and self-supervised learning strives to achieve invariance to the transformations used to generate different views.
+However biological visual representations are not fully invariant across views [DiCarlo and Cox, 2007, Kuoch et al., 2024].
+Indeed it has been demonstrated that training according to either of these two objectives leads to representations that are invariant to stimulus perturbations that are salient to human observers [Feather et al., 2023].
 Additionally, even in Area IT, which is thought to subserve invariant object recognition, neural populations encode a significant amount of "category orthogonal" information (e.g., object pose or viewing conditions that are unrelated to semantic category) [Hong et al., 2016].
 Furthermore, such selectivity for object-orthogonal attributes is meaningfully organized within Area IT [Hong et al., 2016] (i.e. object orthogonal attributes are linearly decodable from population responses).
 Whether such structured variability emerges in invariance-trained networks is likely determined by the uncontrolled inductive biases of the network architecture [Alleman et al., 2024].